Show All Answers

 Please keep in mind non-residential/commercial building permit applications involving exterior work must go through the Building Design Committee (BDC), Zoning & Planning Commission (ZAPCO), and City Council for review and approval before the City can issue a building permit.

 When you are ready to turn in your building application, please contact Zoning & Planning Secretary Mark Littrell at (512) 327 – 3628 or by email at firstname.lastname@example.org to help you determine the application fees.

 Building permit applications, including sign permit applications are, are located on the Building & Development page of the City website here: https://www.westlakehills.org/95/Building-Development

 Don’t see the application you’re looking for?
-Please contact Mark Littrell or Kathy Roche at the contact info provided on the bottom of that page.
+Please contact Mark Littrell at the contact info provided on the bottom of that page.

 It depends on the type of permit, and also depends on the amount and type of comments/questions staff may have upon review.
 Larger projects, such as reconstruction or new construction, may take a few months or longer to have a permit issued.
 If your project includes variances, this may add another two to three months (sometimes longer) to the process.
 Because the City is small, we have several third-party reviewers who also review permit applications.
 We strive to provide a complete set of comments within three to four weeks of application submittal; however, it may take a longer or shorter amount of time depending on schedules and any issues beyond the control of staff.